 - Friends of Pattemore House

-Additionally, these groups have sub-leases and also operate from the Maleny Community Precinct:
+Additionally, these groups have sub-leases and/or agreements to operate from the Maleny Community Precinct:

 - Maleny Contract Bridge Club Inc.

 - 5th Light Horse Troop Maleny Regiment Inc.

 The Sunshine Coast Dark Sky Astronomers also invite the public to meet with them regularly at their HQ, Maleny Golf Club, to share the wonders of the night skies via 4 of the largest public viewing telescopes in SE Qld.
 Their efforts have seen the Astronomical Society of Australia officially declare their operations as the Maleny Observatory!

 Barung Landcare are working towards their goal to build a world-class Environment and Education Centre.